JavaScript Execution Context

 Execution Context Components

-The LexicalEnvironment state component of the execution context is a pointer to an Environment Record used to resolve identifier references, ie. let or const, made by code within this execution context.
+The LexicalEnvironment state component of the execution context identifies the environment record used to resolve identifier references made by code within this execution context.

 The VariableEnvironment state component of the execution context is a pointer to the Environment Record that holds bindings created by var declarations within this execution context.